azizulhasan/text-to-audio/README.txt

 1. Download and unzip the plugin
 2. Upload the entire "webappick-pdf-invoice-for-woocommerce" directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to "Challan" menu and configure your settings
+4. Go to "Text To Audio" menu and configure your settings

 == Frequently Asked Questions ==